EmasXP/conftastic/README.md

 ## Using the from_file() method

-When loading a JSON file, the `from_file()` is called behind the scenes.
+When loading a JSON file, the `from_file()` method is called behind the scenes.
 We can create our own version.
 Maybe you prefer the more stricter `json` package, or maybe you have another loader/file format you want to use:

 ```python
 import json